-5 60 It's an example of perhaps a reluctance or a failure, Q. 11:09 6 whichever way you might want to characterise it, of not 7 recognising risk or asking questions around risk when 8 the Board was told in 2017 about the MHPS process, it doesn't seem to have triggered any concern.
-9 It doesn't seem to have triggered any 10 rephrase that: 11 · 09 11 action or curiosity on the part of the Board to ask 12 about patient safety or to ask if there had been any 13 investigation carried out, whether people were safe or was there a concern or a risk, it doesn't seem to have 14 triggered any of that, not just from the Board but from 11:10 15 16 others as well.
-But I am asking you as a Board member at the time, I know you weren't Chair, but you were on 17 18 the Board; do you think that that was an opportunity 19 when patient safety and risk may have been raised or 20 explored at that point so that a wider look could have 11:10 been considered as to what those issues were?
-21 22

-A. Absolutely.
-We should have been asking is there a patient safety risk here.
-Not one question is my recollection from any board member, and that includes the executive board members too.

-26 61 Q. Again then would your answer be the same, if we fast 27 forward to August 2020 when the Board was told and 28 there was an absence again of any, I'll use the term 29 curiosity because I have used it before, but any
+Т talks about patient safety, what about the patient in 2 this, what about the patient, that comes through more 3 and more.
+That has just refocused all our tenets [sic] 4 in that regard.
+5 60 Q. It's an example of perhaps a reluctance or a failure, 11:09 6 whichever way you might want to characterise it, of not 7 recognising risk or asking questions around risk when 8 the Board was told in 2017 about the MHPS process, it 9 doesn't seem to have triggered any concern.
+I'll 10 rephrase that: It doesn't seem to have triggered any 11:09 11 action or curiosity on the part of the Board to ask 12 about patient safety or to ask if there had been any 13 investigation carried out, whether people were safe or 14 was there a concern or a risk, it doesn't seem to have 15 triggered any of that, not just from the Board but from 11:10 16 others as well.
+But I am asking you as a Board member 17 at the time, I know you weren't Chair, but you were on 18 the Board; do you think that that was an opportunity 19 when patient safety and risk may have been raised or 20 explored at that point so that a wider look could have 11:10 21 been considered as to what those issues were?
+22 Α. Absolutely.
+We should have been asking is there a 23 patient safety risk here.
+Not one question is my 24 recollection from any board member, and that includes 25 the executive board members too.
+11:10 26 61 Q. Again then would your answer be the same, if we fast 27 forward to August 2020 when the Board was told and 28 there was an absence again of any, I'll use the term 29 curiosity because I have used it before, but any